Writing Advice Payton Hayes Writing Advice Payton Hayes

 Read More

-8 Questions Writers Should Ask Themselves In 2020
+8 Questions Writers Should Ask Themselves When Setting Goals and Resolutions For The New Year

 Setting goals and resolutions is an important part of getting ready for the start of a new year and new decade and asking yourself a few critical questions can get the creative ball rolling.
 Consider these eight questions when outlining your goals for 2020 and think about what achievements and improvements you made in 2019 compared to 2018 and how you’ll bring that momentum forward into the new year.